haimbilia/BuyHub/readme.txt

     => 063950 - Seller: Upload media is not working while adding the digital product at the seller's end => 063714 - Buyer: Geo Location: Locations drop down overlaps with the Delivery locations section.
     => 064030 - Suggestion to remove the "Delete" button on the subscription-checkout page and give a "Back button" on the same page
+    => 064038 - Admin: Commission is not updating at the admin's end, If the seller buying a different package plan with a different commission

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last => Admin dashboard > drop-down for today, this week should not display when the API keys are not configured